 In addition to component coverage, a Hyundai extended warranty includes 24/7 roadside assistance, towing, rental car reimbursement up to $35 a day for up to 10 days, and trip interruption coverage.

 Hyundai’s extended warranty plans are transferable, and you have the option of incorporating the additional price of the warranty into your auto financing.
-Though, keep in mind, that means you might be paying interest on your extended warranty.
+However, this means you might be paying interest on your extended warranty.

 Hyundai Protection With A Third-Party Provider

 Getting coverage from the dealer is not your only option.
-When your Hyundai warranty expires, don’t let a surprise part failure throw a wrench in your finances.
+When your Hyundai warranty expires, don’t let a surprise part failure compromise your peace of mind.
 Third-party extended car warranty providers tend to offer more options when it comes time for repairs – whereas most dealers require you to stay in their dealer network – and tend to have more affordable prices.

 There are also several benefits to working with a reputable third-party warranty provider, including: